bharathsudharsan/OTA-TinyML/README.md

 Since OTA-TinyML enables even constrained, low-cost IoT devices to perform end-to-end remote fetching, storing, and execution of ML models.
 So OTA-TinyML is tested by performing remote fetching of 6 types of ML models, storing them on 4 types of memory units, then loading and executing on 7 popular MCU boards.

+The models and MCU boards used for OTA-TinyML testing are given below.

 ### MCU boards (B1 - B7)

 B1: [Teensy 4.0](https://www.pjrc.com/teensy/) (Cortex-M7 @600 MHz, 2MB Flash, 1MB SRAM) <br/>